-Bisoprolol is a beta blocker and it’s used to treat high blood pressure and heart failure.
+Bisoprolol is a beta-blocker used to treat high blood pressure, heart failure, angina and some heart rhythm disorders.
 It regulates the way nerve impulses are dealt with in the body and slows the heart rate to allow it to pump blood around your body with ease.
-The medicine also treats angina and other heart conditions associated with an irregular heartbeat.
+Beta-blockers are also sometimes prescribed to treat symptoms of anxiety, hyperthyroidism and migraine.

 Bisoprolol will start to work two hours after you start to take it but it usually takes a few weeks to have full effect.

 If left untreated, high blood pressure can lead to stroke, heart attack and kidney problems.
 Bisoprolol helps lower blood pressure by making the heart beat slower and with less force.

 Bisoprolol fumarate is the active ingredient in this medication.

 Other ingredients in bisoprolol are cellulose microcrystalline, sodium starch glycolate, povidone K-30, silica colloidal anhydrous, magnesium stearate (E470b), hypromellose E-15 (E464), macrogol 400 (E553), titanium dioxide (E171) and talc.

 Please note: inactive ingredients can vary between different doses and brands.

 You’ll usually start with a low dose of 5 mg or 10 mg.
 This may be increased to 20 mg if your blood pressure is still high.